Frequently Asked Questions

 What is mobile/in-home massage?
 What is required of me?

 Mobile massage is also called in-home, or outcall, massage.
 "Mobile" in this case refers to the massage therapist.
 I am mobile.
 I travel to you.
 Usually this is to your home but it may be to your office or other location.
-I bring the massage table and all the tools and supplies, including linens, oils/lotions and spa music.

 I will arrive 30 minutes early on the first visit, and 15 to 20 minutes early on subsequent visits, to allow enough time to set up.
-I accept all the same forms of payment for mobile services as I do in my office (credit card, cash, Venmo, etc.)

 What areas do you serve?
 How far will you travel?

-Do you give a discount for 2 people at the same location?
-How do I book that?
+Do you give a discount for multiple people at the same location?

 Can you recommend a massage table I could buy?

-Groups, Parties, Events
+Groups, Parties, Retreats, Special Events

 Do you provide massage for groups, parties or events?